Lake Willoughby

-Lake Willoughby is a lake in the town of Westmore in Orleans County in the Northeast Kingdom of Vermont, United States.
+Lake Willoughby is a glacial lake located in the town of Westmore in Orleans County in the Northeast Kingdom of Vermont, United States.

 The lake's southern end is surrounded by the Willoughby State Forest.
 This state forest includes Mount Pisgah, Mount Hor, collectively "Willoughby Gap".

-In 2010, Yankee magazine named Willoughby as the third best lake in New England.
+In 2010, the magazine Yankee named Willoughby as the third best lake in New England.

 Willoughby Lake has a public beach that stretches 0.4 km on the north shore of the lake, or in the zone of the lake outlet.
 Another public beach is located at the bottom of the South Bay of the Lake.
 The village of Westmore is located on the east side, at the confluence area of Mill Creek which drains the waters of Long Pond.
 Many cottages and houses are located on North-East bank of the lake.

 Hydrology

 The lake is known for its clarity and chilly temperature.
 Because of its depth, the surface of the lake freezes later than other lakes in the Northeast Kingdom.